 You’ve built a successful business, and your customer base is growing every day.
 Hooray!
 If you’re answering even 100 queries a week from customers, you’ll probably want helpdesk software from a company like Zendesk, Helpscout, or Freshdesk.
-Zendesk is one of the most popular helpdesk software programs, and this review will help you understand why.
+Zendesk is one of the most popular helpdesk software programs, and this review will help you understand why Zendesk is such a popular solution today.

-Helpdesk solutions – also called ticketing systems – help you organize customer queries, whether they come in by email, phone, chat, or social media; manage the work of multiple agents; track stats like Customer Satisfaction; and much more.
+Helpdesk solutions – also called ticketing systems – help you organize customer queries and conversations, whether they come in by email, phone, chat, or social media; manage the work of multiple agents; track stats like Customer Satisfaction; provide a seamless experience for your customers and employees; and much more.

-Below, we provide an overview of Zendesk’s pros and cons, describe each price tier in detail, and evaluate Zendesk’s add-on services, like Chat and Talk.
+Below, we provide an overview of why Zendesk is such a good option, discuss Zendesk pros and cons, describe each price tier in detail, and evaluate Zendesk’s add-on services, like Chat and Talk.
 In future posts, we’ll provide similar reviews of some of Zendesk’s competitors, including Freshdesk and Helpscout.

 Zendesk Pros: Easy to Use, With Good Options For Every Budget

-Zendesk is easy to set up and use, with an attractive interface that Peak Support’s agents (and other Zendesk customers) say is user-friendly and easy to navigate.
+Zendesk is easy to set up and use, with an attractive interface that Peak Support’s agents (and other Zendesk customers) say is user-friendly and easy to navigate, making it an appealing option that helps teams get started quickly.

 Zendesk has five pricing plans, which range from $5/agent/month to $199/agent/month and up for an enterprise-level service.
 That means it has an option for almost everyone (though, unlike some competitors, it doesn’t offer a free version).
-In the higher pricing tiers, Zendesk’s features include good analytic tools and excellent customer support.
+In the higher pricing tiers, Zendesk’s features include good analytic tools and excellent customer support, providing a complete set of tools for any industry.

 In addition, Zendesk offers a variety of add-ons: Chat, a tool for integrating chat support; Talk, for providing phone support; and Guide, which lets you easily create a help section for your website.
 The “lite” versions of these add-ons are all free, which is great for companies that are just starting to build their customer service operations.
 These services are discussed in detail below.